Plaça de Catalunya

 The Plaça Catalunya, with its large shopping centres and department stores, is constantly teeming with people.
 It is Barcelona's most central area and a favourite meeting place for locals and visitors.
 It also connects the Eixample and the old town.

-The plaza was opened by King Alfonso XIII in 1927 and covers an area of 5 hectares.
-The site was formerly an open piece of land located in front of the gates to the walled city.
-The architects Pere Falqués, Puig i Cadafalch and Francesc de Paula Nebot were involved in its planning, and it also features sculptures by such well-known artists as Clarà and Llimona.
-There are six sculptural groups around the plaza: they represent the four Catalan capital cities, wisdom and labour.
-On one corner of the plaza you can see Josep Maria Subirachs' monument to the president of the Catalan Government, Francesc Macià.
-When the city was preparing for the 1929 International Exhibition, some of new Barcelona's most luxurious hotels, bars and theatres were built around the plaza.
-Almost none of them survive, except for the memory of names such as the Maison Dorée, the Colón and the Suís.
+The plaza, which was opened by King Alfonso XIII in 1927 and covers an area of 5 hectares, features several sculptures by well-known artists such as Clarà and Llimona.
+It was formerly an open piece of land located in front of the gates to the walled city and was planned by architects Pere Falqués, Puig i Cadafalch and Francesc de Paula Nebot.
+There are six sculptural groups around the plaza that represent the four Catalan capital cities, wisdom, and labour.
+Additionally, one of the corners of the plaza is home to Josep Maria Subirachs' monument to the president of the Catalan Government, Francesc Macià.
+On another corner of the plaza, you can find the famous Plaça Catalunya Fountain.
+When the city was preparing for the 1929 International Exhibition, some of new Barcelona's most luxurious hotels, bars, and theatres were built around the plaza.
+Almost none of them survive, except for the memory of names such as the Maison Dorée, the Colón, and the Suís.

 You may be also interested